-You can enroll your newborn by completing and returning the necessary paperwork to the Employee Benefits office within 30 days.
+You can enroll your newborn by completing and returning the necessary paperwork to Risk, Benefits and Wellness within 30 days.
 If you do not enroll your newborn within 30 days of the birth date, the newborn's claims will not be paid and you will have to wait until the next open enrollment to enroll him/her in the Board's health care plan.